-Finally, price remains the main criteria for many European seafood consumers.
-Indeed, in the recent years, seafood prices have increased substantially due to the inflation and the different supply chain shocks related to the COVID-19 pandemic and the Russian invasion of Ukraine.
+Finally, price remains the main factor for many European seafood consumers.
+In recent years, seafood prices have increased substantially due to the inflation and the different supply chain shocks related to the COVID-19 pandemic and the Russian invasion of Ukraine.
 Price is a real concern for seafood consumers and understanding pricing dynamics in the EU market can be key to success for U.S. exporters in Europe.